sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

-3. After you clicked **Add** you are back at the page with all of the enabled modules.
-Notice the state of the "Serverless" module - for about 2 minutes it will be in the 'Processing' state before it becomes "Ready" like the rest of your enabled modules.
+3. After you click **Add** you are back to the page with all the enabled modules.
+You can see that the state of the Serverless module is "Processing".
+It may take about 2 minutes before the state becomes "Ready".

     ![Edit Kyma module](images/12_4_serverless_processing.png)